anegg0/gr0wing-hugo/content/posts/2013-05-12-how-to-be-an-urban-monk-tip-2-addressing-problems.md

   - problem solving techniques

 ---
-This is my second post in the &#8220;How to be an Urban Monk&#8221; series.
+This is my second post in the "How to be an Urban Monk" series.

 For those who arrived late, the previous episode was about not wasting time.
 Today I&#8217;ll focus on problems and how to crush them consciously :)